Start your 30 day free trial.

 3. Under Intelligent Health Checks, click on the Type drop-down menu and select AWS.
 Then, click + Add.

-4. Select the AWS account where your service's ELB is deployed.
+4. Select the AWS account where your service's Application or Classic Load Balancer is deployed.
 If you haven't yet authenticated with AWS, follow the steps in Adding an AWS account in our AWS integration guide.
 Then, click Next.

-5. Select the ELB that you want to map to this service.
-Gremlin will use the selected ELB's CloudWatch metrics as an indicator of service health.
-If Gremlin detects unusual changes in the ELB's throughput, latency, or error rate, it will halt the test running on the service and revert the impact.
-Once you've selected an ELB, click Next.
+5. Select the load balancer that you want to map to this service.
+Gremlin will use the selected load balancer's CloudWatch metrics as an indicator of service health.
+If Gremlin detects unusual changes in the load balancer's throughput, latency, or error rate, it will halt the test running on the service and revert the impact.
+Once you've selected a load balancer, click Next.

 6. Click the checkbox next to Use Intelligent Health Checks for this service and click Save.